Dr Georgia Phillips

 Beyond the strong critical reception of The Bearcat, the merits of Phillips’ shorter-form works have been formally acknowledged with literary prizes and shortlistings.
 In 2022, her short story ‘Beyond the Marram Grass’ was a shortlisted finalist in the American Association of Australasian Literary Studies (AAALS) Prize.
 In 2021, her short story ‘New Balance’ was a fiction winner in the Ultimo Literary Prize.
 In 2018, her creative nonfiction novella, Holocene, was a runner-up in the Scribe Nonfiction Literary Prize.

 Phillips’ poetry, short fiction, creative nonfiction, literary criticism and academic work has been published across a series of leading literary and academic journal both nationally and internationally.
-Her work has appeared in Antipodes: A Global Journey of Australian/New Zealand Literature, Going Down Swinging, Kill Your Darlings, Literary Veganism, Meanjin, Meniscus Literary Journal, Overland, Social Alternatives, The Conversation, Verity La, Wheeler Centre Notes and more.
+Her work has appeared in Australian Book Review, Antipodes: A Global Journey of Australian/New Zealand Literature, Going Down Swinging, Kill Your Darlings, Literary Veganism, Meanjin, Meniscus Literary Journal, Overland, Social Alternatives, The Conversation, Verity La, Wheeler Centre Notes and more.

 In 2021, she was anthologised as one of the leading emerging Australian writers in Ultimo Press’s book Everything, All At Once (2021).